mbta/screens/assets/src/components/v2/dup/README.md

 # DUP app packaging v2

 - Ensure [Corsica](https://hexdocs.pm/corsica/Corsica.html) is used on the server to allow CORS requests (ideally limited to just the DUP-relevant routes).
 It should already be configured at [this line](/lib/screens_web/controllers/v2/screen_api_controller.ex#L9) in the API controller--if it is, you don't need to do anything for this step.
-- Double check that any behavior specific to the DUP screen environment happens inside of an `isDup()` or `isOFM()` check.
+- Double check that any behavior specific to the DUP screen environment happens inside of an `isDup()` check.
 This includes:
   - `buildApiPath` in use_api_response.tsx should return a full URL for the API path: prefix `apiPath` string with "https://screens.mbta.com".
   - `imagePath` in util.tsx should return relative paths (no leading `/`).
 - Create priv/static/dup-app.html if it doesn’t already exist.
 Copy paste the following contents in: